r-Techsupport/rTS_Wiki/docs/guides/Fixing-Cleanboot.md

 ## 2. Open up the Services HIVE in regedit

+{: .warning .warning-icon }
-> ❗ The registry is a core component of the OS.
+> The registry is a core component of the OS.
 Messing up the registry may result in you having to reinstall windows!

 First, we will try to open up the SERVICES hive as a test in regedit (the "folders" depicted on the side of regedit are referred to as hives.)